-Allergy-friendly: The protein ice cream recipe is naturally dairy-free, gluten-free, and vegan.
+Allergy-friendly: The chocolate protein nice cream is naturally dairy-free, gluten-free, and vegan.
 It can be made paleo as well depending on your protein powder.

-Easy to make: You don't need an ice cream maker for the ice cream to come together (no churning!).
+Easy to make: You don't need an ice cream maker for the recipe to come together (no churning!).

 Delicious: The chunky monkey flavor is rich and indulgent but not too sweet.
 Plus, you can enjoy the protein powder ice cream as soft serve or traditional, compact ice cream in a cone.